nasenalm/BetAutomation/README.md

 - Login information for bovada must be entered in Selenium.java file on lines 96 and 97
 - Microsoft Edge Driver must be locally downloaded, and the file location must be entered in BovadaAutomation.java file on line 11
 - Bet size (reccomended 5% of bankroll) must be entered in BovadaAutomation.java file on line 12
+- Maximum number of bets can be changed from 20 in BovadaAutomation.java file on line 21

 Personalization / Possible Additional Use Cases:
 This code is currently setup to only automate +EV spreads betting on Bovada, but the files located in the 'finder' directory find +EV bets for all bookmakers